DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 # Where to Find the Props

-Most modular kit pieces can be found in
+Most modular kit pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/_GENERATED/mjcr0`.
+However, this folder is full of other assets that are not being used, so it might be difficult to look through this for the assets you need.

+Most prop pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/Meshes`.

+### How I recommend you find the asset

 # Prop List